 One big advantage of using the program or override feature is that you can vary the opening time based on season, day, or need.

 You will have to periodically adjust the program timing as the days get longer or shorter.

-The opening and closing of the coop door has different power sources, programmable controls and mechanisms.
+The opening and closing of the coop doors have different power sources, programmable controls, and mechanisms.

 The mechanism can be either a:

 - Motorized Lift and Gravity Close

 Always select a motorized lift and close for a well-controlled open and close of the coop door.

 The motorized lift and close should have an electric eye or positive stop to prevent harm or injury to your hens.